gagin/Coursera-JH-Machine-Learning-project/README.md

 # predmachlearn-034
-Course Project for Practical Machine Learning class on Coursera
+This is a course Project for Practical Machine Learning class on Coursera